NMAA09044U Operations Research 2: Advanced Operations Research (OR2)

 - Formulate, implement and solve a practical problem and justify the choice of model formulation and solution method

 Previous years, the textbook L. A. Wolsey: Integer Programming, 1998, John Wiley & Sons, Inc. was used.
+Do not buy course material before consulting the course responsible.

 Academic qualifications equivalent to a BSc degree is recommended.